maycolur7/Movie-Trailers-with-Python/README.md

 #3 You will see a new tab in your browser with the gallery

-When you have problem, please contact me help.
+When you have a problem, please contact me for help.